ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

 Riot components are just custom html tags with some html on top, some javascript and then your styles on the bottom.

 This web dev neapolitan seems weird at first... smashing template into logic while stylesheets sit in the corner wondering how they ended up in this place.
 However, it actually feels quite nice.
-Worry starts to shift from organizing spaghetti code and solving logic nightmares, because as soon as something "feels weird" you break it off into a new component.
+Worry shifts from organizing spaghetti code to solving logic nightmares, because as soon as something "feels weird" you break it off into a new component.
+Smaller/single purpose components are generally much easier to wrap your head around.

 When I first started doing this component style, I broke things out into components for no reason.
 That made things feel clunky and the usefulness of components wasn't making sense.
 When I started to feel like I had trouble seeing the flow